In new book, Pope Francis explains vision of compassionate Church

-VATICAN CITY (Reuters) - Pope Francis calls in a new book for Roman Catholic leaders to be compassionate shepherds to a “wounded humanity”, not lofty scholars quick to condemn and exclude people who don’t obey Church teachings.
+VATICAN CITY, Jan 10 (Reuters) - Pope Francis calls in a new book for Roman Catholic leaders to be compassionate shepherds to a “wounded humanity”, not lofty scholars quick to condemn and exclude people who don’t obey Church teachings.

 The book, “The Name of God is Mercy,” breaks no new ground but is a compelling restatement of the themes of Francis’ papacy told in simple, breezy language in a freewheeling conversation with veteran Italian journalist Andrea Tornielli.